-To encourage minority participation in these areas of study and foster diversity, Chevron partners with historically black colleges and universities such as Tuskegee University, North Carolina A&T and Clark Atlanta University.
+To encourage minority participation in these areas of study and foster diversity, Chevron partners with historically black colleges and universities such as Tuskegee University, North Carolina A&T State University and Clark Atlanta University.
 We also sponsor other university-based programs designed to attract and retain minority or low-income students, including:

-    - The GoldShirt Program at University of Colorado, which offers a year of extra study after high school for motivated but unprepared students who want to pursue an engineering degree.
+- The GoldShirt Program at the University of Colorado, which offers a year of extra study after high school for motivated but unprepared students who want to pursue an engineering degree.
 After the GoldShirt year, participants follow the four-year curriculum in the engineering major of their choice while continuing to take part in the GoldShirt program.

 - The Leadership in Engineering Advancement, Diversity and Retention program at the University of California, Davis, which focuses on attracting and retaining engineering students from diverse backgrounds, particularly at-risk students.
 The program includes a dedicated student center, academic advisors, leadership and professional development, and engagement with diversity clubs.